 The details of some rules are determined by the Länder themselves, depending on their individual rates of infection and regional characteristics.
 Please check the rules that apply in your Land (LINK: https://www.bundesregierung.de/breg-de/themen/coronavirus/corona-bundesländer-1745198).

 Local authorities can respond with new restrictions immediately, should a regional spike in the infection rate occur.

 Please check the regulations that apply in your Bundesland by using its official sources, such as the website of your Land Government:

 The Länder determine for themselves regarding the gradual easing of the restrictions on public life.
 They do this having regard to the regional development of COVID-19 infection numbers.

 In Germany, the Länder have legislative powers in certain policy areas, include health.
 They can thus adopt individual measures.
 The Federal Government has a recommending function and works closely with the various state governments in order to develop a common strategy.

-It is currently impossible to tell whether the restrictions can be eased further after 25 June.
-The rules will continue to be reviewed on a regular basis and regionally adapted under the Federal Laender’s own responsibility in light of local infection rates.
+It is currently impossible to tell when the restrictions of 17 June will be able to be further.
+The rules will continue to be reviewed on a regular basis and regionally adapted under the responsibility of the Länder in light of local infection rates.
 Local authorities can respond with restrictions immediately, should there be a regional spike in the infection rate or a local outbreak.